DannyQuah/DannyQuah.github.io/_posts/2025-09-13-Economic-Development-Capacity-Building.md

 ____

-It is a dissonance to us in East Asia how so many observers around the world equate the process of economic development with just capacity building.
-Here, our experience has been different.
-This disparity is brought into ever sharper relief in today's international environment of angry populism, frayed multilateralism, and recalibrated globalization.
+In East Asia we find it dissonant how so many observers around the world equate the process of economic development with just capacity building.
+Here, our experience has been different: we see capacity building as necessary but not sufficient for growth.
+This distinction is brought into ever sharper relief in today's international environment of angry populism, frayed multilateralism, and recalibrated globalization.

 **Development and its traditions**